 Background

-Articulture and a number of leading arts organisations formed a new outdoor arts commissioning consortium as a successful pilot in 2015.
-This consortium worked together to co-commission and present new Welsh outdoor art. ,They are continuing this work by offering a new round of opportunities in 2017.
+The Wales Outdoor Arts Consortium work together to co-commission and present new Welsh outdoor art.
+They formed in 2015, and are offering a new round of opportunities in 2017.

 Articulture is the manager of the consortium, as well as consortium partner.
 Articulture are a creative organisation that aims to bring together practitioners to support the production of innovative, high quality outdoor arts in Wales. www. articulture-wales.co.uk